 - Checking for different types of illnesses and diseases

-A USCIS-authorized doctor (also known as a civil surgeon) must perform the U.S. Immigration Medical Exam.
-Dr. Amir Nicknam is a USCIS-authorized civil surgeon who can conduct this particular exam at Southern Nevada Occupational Health Center.
+A USCIS-authorized doctor (a civil surgeon) must perform the U.S. Immigration Medical Exam.
+Dr. Amir Nicknam is a USCIS-authorized civil surgeon who can conduct this exam at Southern Nevada Occupational Health Center.
 If you have difficulties locating one in your area, visit the USCIS website.

 Why do you need to take the U.S. Immigration Medical Exam?